 While it is a long video (13 minutes), we highly recommend you watch the entire video and pay strict attention to the cues.
 After watching and listening to Scott perform the TGU, you will know exactly how to perform the exercise with all the nuances each step of the way.

 You can even grab your kettlebell and follow along to the Turkish Get Up with Scott as he will walk you through it slowly.
 Throw the video on and it will feel like you are right there with Scott in his kettlebell class getting your Turkish Get Up license.

-**Keep your eyes on the kettlebell at all times through each step**
+**Keep your eyes on the kettlebell the entire time through each step**

 If you have trouble sitting up smoothly, you likely have a weak core and this needs to be addressed.
 Do core exercises to strengthen your core.